KeTIme/laomotaba/README.md

      - try new timing ideas, maybe basket strategy is better than two-pair alone, idk

      - optimize strategy parameters AFTER solving practicality issues, do NOT do this before finalizing assumptions and strategy
+  - this linear regression setup limits us from open market trading.
+Maybe try different algo for the first half hour trading as there should be more liquidity then.

 ## Remember to update PROJECT and README when doing anything useful.